Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Oh?"
 He smiled, "That’s all you got to say?"

 Diego squirmed, a bit embarrassed.
-"I was really sad ‘cuz you an’ *Mamá* were gone an’ *Yayo* said you were hurt and I wanted to come see you but I couldn’t an’ it wasn’t safe…"
+"I was really sad ‘cuz you an’ *Mamá* were gone an’ *Yayo* said you were hurt and I wanted to come see you but I couldn’t an’ it wasn’t safe..."

 "It’s been hard on him," Jess replied, stroking her grandson’s hair as she sat down.
 "But he’s a trooper.
 And you’ve been really good for Uncle Julian and Auntie Xiù and Auntie Al too, haven’t you?"